Stedi-Demos/bootstrap-archived/README.md

 ### Inbound EDI

-New files in the SFTP bucket are automatically processed by Engine, which invoke the `inbound-edi` function for each processed transaction set.
+New files in the SFTP bucket are automatically processed by Core, which invoke the `edi-inbound` function for each processed transaction set.

 1. Go to the [Buckets UI](https://www.stedi.com/app/buckets) and navigate to the `inbound` directory for your trading
    partner: `<SFTP_BUCKET_NAME>/trading_partners/ANOTHERMERCH/inbound`